Compliance and Ethics Training FAQ

 Can I take the training online or on paper?

 Yes!
 We have a variety of ways for you to take your training.
 We prefer employees to complete their required training online.
-All compliance training and the Compliance and Ethics Guide can be found on your Profile page in the Compliance Training System (CTS).
+On or after April 4, 2016, the “Core 4″ classes can be found in UTLearn, the University’s new employee training management system.
+Other modules as well as the Compliance and Ethics Guide can be found on your Profile page in the Compliance Training System (CTS).

 If you can’t take the training on the computer, please go to our Training Library page to access paper copies.
 The reviews (quizzes) must be mailed in to our office and entered by our office manually.
 This can mean a delay of several days before your training history is updated.
 If you complete your training online, it is updated instantly.